Musical Genres – Discover the most listened to ones

 The lyrics of blues songs are typically simple and direct, yet highly emotional, centering on themes such as love, loss, heartbreak, and resilience in the face of adversity.

-The instruments used are usually electric guitar or acoustic guitar, but it also includes piano, harmonica and other percussion instruments.
+The instruments used are usually electric guitar or acoustic guitar, but also include piano, harmonica and other percussion instruments.

 Classical music is a genre that dates back centuries and has been used to create some of the most iconic and recognizable compositions in history.